ShrimpingIt/cockle/tutorial/index.md

 * If the console has gone blank, but the chevrons don't appear try the following until they do
 	* try pressing the ```CTRL+C``` keys together to try and kill any sequence of steps which was already running.
 This should return you to the chevrons.
-	* visit Appendix A: Configuring your Cockle, to reset your Cockle with Micropython, all the modules and to add a startup script to your Cockle
+	* visit Appendix A: Configuring your Cockle, to reset your Cockle to 'factory' configuration

 ## Issuing commands